Techtonica/curriculum/projects/minimal-api-project.md

 **.env**
 - Save all details from your database instance into your local project securely, making them into variables usable in your js files.

+**NodeJS & ExpressJS**
+- Add a route that allows users to retrieve the data from your database.

 **Unit Tests**
 - Create at least one passing unit test for each route.